tagsmith-org/demo3-ecommerce-storefront/README.md

 - **Demo Data**: All products and testimonials are sample data
 - **No Real Payments**: Checkout process is simulated
-- **Admin Panel Integration**: In this demo, the admin panel is integrated into the frontend application for convenience.
-In production systems, admin panels are typically:
-  - Separate applications with their own authentication
-  - Protected by proper authorization and role-based access
-  - Deployed on different domains/subdomains
-  - Have dedicated security measures
 - **Local Development**: Designed for local development and learning
 - **Open Source**: Feel free to fork and modify for your projects